 Hoi An Ancient Town, Việt Nam - Things to Do in Hoi An Ancient Town

-Hoi An Ancient Town
+Things to Do in Hoi An Ancient Town

-discover Hoi An Ancient Town, Việt Nam - Complete Travel Guide
+Hoi An Ancient Town, Việt Nam - Complete Travel Guide

-Top Hoi An Ancient Town
+Top Things to Do in Hoi An Ancient Town

-Take a Cooking Class
+Take a Vietnamese Cooking Class

-Booking Tip: Book classes 1-2 days in advance, especially during peak season.
-Prices range from $25-45 per person including market tour and meal.
-Look for classes that include market visits and recipe cards to take home.
-Morning classes (9 AM start) are often preferred.
+Booking Tip: Book classes 1-2 days in advance, with prices ranging from $25-45 USD per person.
+Look for classes that include market tours and multiple dishes (4-5 recipes).
+Popular operators include Sabirama, Eva Cooking Class, and Thuan Tinh Island tours with cooking components.
+Morning classes (9 AM start) are often less crowded.

-Bicycle Tour Through Rice Paddies
+Bicycle Tour Through Countryside and Villages

 Getting There